portals-project/vldb2023demo/sql-to-dataflow.md

     .freeze()
 ```

 The remote example shows how to connect to a remote Table Workflow, as well as a remote Query workflow.
 This example has a query portal which manages the query workflow.
-In addition to this, it ahs a `queryWorkflow`, which connects to the query portal.
+In addition to this, it has a `queryWorkflow`, which connects to the query portal.
 This lets us inspect how an application would connect to the query portal: we can send a query to the query portal (`ask(queryPortal)(x)`), and await its result to, here the result is printed (`ctx.log.info(s"== Query: ${x}; Result: ${f.value.get} ==")`) and emitted.